jamesloper/autofill/README.md

 ## Project Overview
 We'd like to assess your programming ability.
 We have created this project as a means to see how well you can adapt to our full-stack javascript framework, Meteor.
 The task is simple — create a basic web app written in Meteor.
 The web app will have just one feature: an address autofill, backed by a list of objects of a certain address schema.

 While this may sound simple at first, Google Maps's autocomplete feature only outputs an address string and a place_id, but we need more data.
 You must therefore call another API back to back to add the missing data.
-The image below serves as a complete wireframe of the web app.

 <img src="https://i.imgur.com/Tfi0xR5.jpg" width="600">